Updated: Apr 21

 Let's take steps towards sourcing our value not from the validation of systems of oppression but from our own souls.
 Telling a new story doesn't mean that money is the enemy and art is the saviour.
 It means that we do the work we are called to do, with the gifts, skills, and resources that we have available to us...
 Sometimes after we get home from our day jobs.
 It means that we choose the brave choices that our hearts yearn for, in ways that are mature, grounded, functional and sustainable.

 As spring breaks and the germinating seeds of the winter reach their tendrils towards the sun, we work with the resources available in order to nurture our growing dreams.

 Suggested questioning - if you find yourself saying "I can't afford it", reframe the statement to ask instead "how can I afford it?" or to state "I am choosing to focus my resources elsewhere."
 The first statement evokes helplessness, while the other two evoke a sense of power and creativity.
 This reframing of perception can also underscore how important the "it" really is.
 Is it worth working for?
 Sacrificing?
 Changing?
 Being patient and long-gaming it?
-This line of questioning can clarify priorities and the amount of energy/resource one is willing to channel towards certain priorities.
+This line of questioning can clarify priorities and the amount of energy/resource one is able to channel towards certain priorities.

 towards the turning tides,

-Special thanks to Nwamaka Agbo, Christina Pratt, Charles Eisenstein, Traditional Chinese Medicine and my tertiary understanding of it, Adrienne Mak and her TCM books, Paul Pitchford (Healing with Whole Foods).. their ideas inspired much of this article.
+Special thanks to Nwamaka Agbo, Christina Pratt, Traditional Chinese Medicine and my tertiary understanding of it, Adrienne Mak and her TCM books, Paul Pitchford (Healing with Whole Foods).. their ideas inspired much of this article.